EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-inputs-and-outputs.md

 Running tasks in CI manually is all well and good, but for CI to be useful, it'll need some amount of automation.
 Here we'll evaluate different mechanisms that can be used for triggering pipelines.
 In particular we'll look at triggering on:

-* new commits to a git repository
+* new commits to a Git repository
 * new files in an S3 bucket
 * a timed schedule

-We'll also examine whether each of these systems supports a 'push' or 'pull' model when it comes to external triggers.
+We'll also examine whether each of these systems supports a 'push' (external systems send events to the CI server via [webhooks](https://en.wikipedia.org/wiki/Webhook)) or 'pull' (the CI server regularly polls external systems) model when it comes to external triggers.

 ### Jenkins - *Good*

-Jenkins does not have a formal definition of resources, but does support two of the use cases we're interested in out of the box (to an extent).
+Jenkins does not model external resources as any kind of first-level concept.
+It does, to some extent, support two of the use cases we're interested in out of the box.

-Jenkins' declarative pipelines can be configured with a cron schedule for triggering and each Jenkins pipeline can also be configured with a VCS URL which supports either push-based triggering via hooks, or polling the repository itself.
+Jenkins' declarative pipelines can be configured with a cron schedule for triggering.
+Each pipeline can also be configured with a VCS URL which supports either push-based triggering via webhooks, or pull-based via polling the repository.

-There's even a Jenkins plugin that'll let you upload files to S3, but unfortunately that same plugin can't trigger pipelines when the contents of the bucket change.
+There's a Jenkins plugin that'll let you upload files to S3, but unfortunately that same plugin can't trigger pipelines when the contents of the bucket change.

-Each Jenkins declarative pipeline only supports referencing a single VCS repository, so it isn't possible to trigger on changes to multiple repositories except via configuring hooks in your VCS provider.
+Each Jenkins declarative pipeline only supports referencing a single VCS repository, so it isn't possible to trigger on changes to multiple repositories.
+To work around this you'd need to configure webhooks on each repository to trigger the one pipeline.

 Webhooks are a popular way to trigger CI systems in the cloud native world, but that does put those who don't wish to expose their build systems to the outside world in an awkward position.
 For example, it might be tricky to convince a bank to open their CI system, which deploys to production, to the public internet so that it can receive webhooks.